Use the GraphQL Explorer and the SDK

 It also helps with parameters when you type the open parentheses:

-Autocomplete feature with parameters.
+Autocomplete feature with parameters

-Once you’ve entered your query, you can run it using the play button above the query window.
+Once you’ve entered your query, you can run it using the play button within the query window.
 You can have multiple queries in your query window as long as they are all named.
 When you click the play button, it will display all of the queries in the window and allow you to select the one you'd like to run.

-Play button query selection.
+Play button query selection

-At the bottom of the page is the Query Variables window.
+At the bottom of the page is the Variables window.
 This is where you can enter the value for the query variables you used in the queries above:

-Query variable window.
+Query variable window

 Results window